Laetitia d'Arenberg: Personal life

-Laetitia and her husband divorced on May 21, 1981, at Salzburg, Austria.
+Laetitia and her husband divorced on 21 May 1981 in Salzburg, Austria.
 Archduke Leopold Franz moved to Europe and remarried a commoner in June 1993 (and was again divorced in 1998).
-He renounced his headship of the House of Tuscany in favor of his and Laetitia's elder son on April 12, 1994, while Laetitia remained in Uruguay.
+He renounced his headship of the House of Tuscany in favor of his and Laetitia's elder son on 12 April 1994, while Laetitia remained in Uruguay.
 Some years later she was remarried, to John Anson.

 Honours

-By decree of the President of the French Republic, Nicolas Sarkozy, on April 10, 2009, Laetitia d'Arenberg was accorded the medal of the Legion of Honor in the grade of Knight (Chevalier).
+By decree of the President of the French Republic, Nicolas Sarkozy, on 10 April 2009, Laetitia d'Arenberg was accorded the medal of the Legion of Honor in the grade of Knight (Chevalier).
 This distinction was awarded in recognition of her thirty years of professional success that encompassed commitment to numerous social projects in Uruguay, particularly to benefit disadvantaged children and young people addicted to drugs.
 The official award ceremony occurred on September 24, sponsored by a French Senate delegation during an official visit to Uruguay, led by Senator Jean-Marc Pastor and accompanied by Senators Rémy Pointereau, François Fortassin, Gérard Miquel and Annie Jarraud-Vergnolle.